pedrotorreao/DSA/Algorithms/Sorting/Radix Sort/README.md

 ```
 So much for "speedrunning", huh?

-Check the image below to see how the array structure as the sorting evolves.
+Check the image below to see how the array changes as the sorting goes through each digit.

 ![radix-sort](../../../resources/img/radix-sort-01.png)